That nagging knee pain during your morning walk. The shoulder ache when you reach for something high. The stiffness that greets you each morning.

 The NHS and NICE (National Institute for Health and Care Excellence) recommend staying active for joint health.
 Exercise helps manage arthritis and speeds recovery from injuries.

 Adjusting speed, load, and range is standard practice in UK physiotherapy clinics.
-It's not just theory - it's proven in real-world treatment.
+It's not just theory - it's proven in real-world treatment that I use every day with my clients.

 Most importantly: Staying active prevents further problems, improves your mood, and keeps you independent.